Message sessions: first in, first out (FIFO)

 The session state held in a queue or in a subscription counts towards that entity's storage quota.
 When the application is finished with a session, it is therefore recommended for the application to clean up its retained state to avoid external management cost.

-- A sample that uses the .NET Framework client to handle session-aware messages.
+- See either the Microsoft.Azure.ServiceBus samples or Microsoft.ServiceBus.Messaging samples for an example that uses the .NET Framework client to handle session-aware messages.

 To learn more about Service Bus messaging, see the following topics: